chainguard-dev/edu/content/chainguard/administration/how-to-install-chainctl.md

 ---
 title: "How to Install chainctl"
 linktitle: "Install chainctl"
+aliases:
+- /chainguard/chainguard-enforce/how-to-install-chainctl
 type: "article"
 description: "Install the chainctl command line tool to work with Chainguard Enforce and Images"
 date: 2022-09-22T15:56:52-07:00
-lastmod: 2023-03-22T15:56:52-07:00
+lastmod: 2023-12-07T15:56:52-07:00
 draft: false
-tags: ["Enforce", "chainctl", "Product"]
+tags: ["chainctl", "Product"]
 images: []
 menu:
   docs:
-    parent: "chainguard-enforce"
+    parent: "administration"
 toc: true
-weight: 998
+weight: 005
 ---

-> _This documentation is related to Chainguard Enforce.
-You can request access to the product by selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs)._

-The Chainguard Enforce command line interface (CLI) tool, `chainctl`, will help you interact with the account model that Chainguard Enforce provides, and enable you to make queries into the state of your clusters and policies registered with the platform.
+The Chainguard command line interface (CLI) tool, `chainctl`, will help you interact with the account model that Chainguard provides, and enable you to make queries into the state of your Chainguard resources.

 The tool uses the familiar `<context> <noun> <verb>` style of CLI interactions.
 For example, to list groups within the context of Chainguard Identity and Access Management (IAM), you can run `chainctl iam groups list` to receive relevant output.